 The host of Voces anticae is Mark G. Bilby, Adjunct Assistant Professor in the Department of Theology & Religious Studies at the University of San Diego (USD).
 Mark completed his Ph.D. in Religious Studies (Judaism and Christianity in Antiquity) at the University of Virginia in 2012.

-- Luke through the Centuries, Blackwell Bible Commentaries (Wiley-Blackwell) [forthcoming 2015]
+Among his forthcoming publications is the monograph Luke through the Centuries, Blackwell Bible Commentaries (Wiley-Blackwell, forthcoming 2015).

-Together with Keith Stanglin and Mark Mann, he has co-edited a forthcoming [Abingdon/Kingswood, 2014] collection of essays entitled Arminius Reconsidered, based on a conference that the three editors organized in 2012.
+Together with Keith Stanglin and Mark Mann, he has co-edited a forthcoming (Abingdon/Kingswood, November 2014) collection of essays entitled Arminius Reconsidered: Beyond the Reformed/Wesleyan Divide.
+This collection arose out of a conference that the three editors organized in 2012.
 Volume contributors include W. Stephen Gunter, Richard Muller, and Oliver Crisp.
-Among Mark’s recent publications one may note “Christendom Witnesses to the Martyrs: Modulations of the Acta Martyrum in Prudentius’ Peristephanon vi,” Journal of Ecclesiastical History 63.2 (April 2012) 219-35.

 For more details about his education, interests, past and forthcoming publications, please see his Curriculum vitae.
 For those interested in connecting by LinkedIn, he has a profile on that site.
 He also hosts a pedagogical blog for his students.